City TV (Singapore): History

-Attempt at launching an all-Chinese UHF channel

-Shortly after the launch of Premiere 12, Singapore's first UHF channel, on channel 24 on 1 September 1995, the Television Corporation of Singapore (TCS) showed potential for launching a UHF channel of its own (Premiere 12 was under the editorial control of Singapore Television Twelve).
-The service would complement Channel 8 and would carry a mixture of sports, arts and documentary programming, mirroring Premiere 12.
-Had TCS found viability in the project, work would start within a year.
-The aim of the channel was to reach out to the upmarket audience.
-However, there were concerns over TCS's Chinese audience being lured by Singapore CableVision, which carried no less than eight Chinese channels on its basic service, and a further three on additional packages.

-Sportscity

 When Singapore International Media was restructured in July 1999 and renamed MediaCorp, TCS would create an all-new sports channel under its jurisdiction.
 Initially unnamed, the channel had a tentative launch date for April 2000.
 Under this arrangement, all of the sports programmes shown on Singapore Television Twelve's channels would move to the new channel.
 TCS eventually announced the launch of a new UHF sports channel, Sportscity, in late October 1999.
 By early January 2000, TCS had secured the rights to UEFA Euro 2000 and the 2000 Summer Olympics, and was bidding against SCV for the rights to Mike Tyson's fight against Julius Francis.
 On 13 January 2000, TCS announced that Sportscity would launch on 30 January, coinciding with its broadcast of the NFL's Super Bowl XXXIV.

 The channel concentrated on six key sports: football, basketball, tennis, rugby, golf, and badminton.
 Its focus on local sports gave the channel the idea of being "Singapore's very own sports channel".
 Accompanying the predominantly international sporting events was Sports Night, a nightly sports bulletin.
 Sportscity would provide sports coverage with a "local flavour", giving emphasis t local events, including two S. League matches per week.
 Aligned with the government's long-term plans for the development of sports in Singapore, Sportscity was the only free-to-air sports channel in Southeast Asia.
 The channel was accompanied by a "content-driven" website.

 Despite the blaze of publicity at launch, there were still viewers who encountered static and other reception difficulties.
 By 2001, the channel began to face competition for sports rights from SPH MediaWorks' new channel TVWorks, with key acquisitions such as English Premier League football highlights and rights to Manchester United's tour of Singapore.